grpc/proposal/L82-core-event-engine.md

-To address these problems, we would like to replace the iomgr APIs with the EventEngine API, and provide a default EventEngine implementation that utilizes third-party, cross-platform polling libraries that work on the various platforms that gRPC supports.
+To address these problems, we would like to replace the iomgr APIs with the EventEngine API, and provide a default EventEngine implementation that utilizes third-party, cross-platform I/O libraries that work on the various platforms that gRPC supports.

 ## Implementation